Scalar curvature rigidity of degenerate warped product spaces: Some estimates and a special case of Theorem

-Let $\partial_r$ be the unit vector on $h^*TM_\mu$ given by the variable $r$.
-Let $\nabla$ be the spinorial connection on $E$ constructed from the Levi--Civita connection on $N$ and the pull-back of the Levi--Civita connection on $M$.
-We define a new connection on $E$ given by
+Let $\partial_r$ be the unit vector in $h^*TM_\mu$ along the $r$ direction.
+Let $\nabla$ be the spinorial connection on $E$ naturally induced by the Levi--Civita connection on $N$ and the pull-back of the Levi--Civita connection on $M$.
+We define a new connection on $E$ by